flanksource/karina/docs/user-guide/ingress.md

 metadata:
   name: kibana-ing
   annotations:
-    kubernetes.io/tls-acme: "true"  # <------ Turn on automatic cert generation for this ingress
+    # Turn on automatic cert generation for this ingress
+    kubernetes.io/tls-acme: "true"
 spec:
   tls:
-    - secretName: kibana-tls        # <------   Must specify a secretName to store the cert, it does not need to exist.
+    # Must specify a secretName to store the cert, it does not need to exist.
+    - secretName: kibana-tls
       hosts:
         - kibana.{{.Domain}}